Are you trying to predict football matches? It’s pretty hard, right?

 I’ve detailed some ways of using basic football statistics to create prediction models.

 That’s all well and good as a starting point.
-The problem is most predictive models are based on average outcomes from the data provided.
-They create an overall picture of the sport, and do not account for a whole bunch of other factors that add the unpredictability of the game.
-And what that tends to do is to gloss over some of the finer details — which could be crucial.
+The problem is, most predictive models are based on average outcomes from the data provided.
+This means that they create an overall picture of the sport which does not account for unmeasurable factors that add the unpredictability of the game.
+Therefore some details are disregarded — which could be crucial.

 So there are limitations to how much insight basic statistics alone can provide.
 Let’s talk more on this.